okdefinet/groestl-nodes/README.md

-## Open Nodes
+## Groestl Nodes

-Open Nodes is a crawler that attempts to map out all nodes of crypto currencies based on the bitcoin protocol.
+Groestl Nodes is a crawler that attempts to map out all Groestlcoin nodes for mainnet and testnet

 A flask web server is included to display the data.

 ### Usage
 ```
-# Install python virtual environment
-apt install python3-pip python3-venv
-python3 -m venv venv
-source venv/bin/activate

 # Install packages (Python 3)
 # psycopg2-binary is required for postgres support